Swarm intelligence and digital self-determination: E-commerce on the verge of the next leap forward

 Digital self-service, internet as key to consumer happiness, e-commerce boom - all of that would be impossible without logistics.
 "The old and the new world complement each other very well", states trend researcher Wippermann, and TV journalist Stefan Aust, moderator of the event, concurs: "Even in the era of the stagecoach, the Post was at the forefront of interconnection", the former editor in chief of SPIEGEL magazine says.
 Today, logistic firms ensure that Internet communication eventually leads to non-virtual results in the sense that the goods that have been ordered online effectively reach their real world recipients.

 "For us as a mail and logistics service provider, digitalization is both an opportunity and a challenge", Gerdes carries the thought further.
 While physical letter writing is declining, he says, e-commerce drives a very dynamic growth in the parcel business.
-As the world's largest logistics services provider, Deutsche Post DHL is not only a great beneficiary of the booming Internet trade.
+As the world's largest logistics services provider, Deutsche Post DHL Group is not only a great beneficiary of the booming Internet trade.

 Its comprehensive infrastructure and its presence in 220 countries and territories worldwide make the company a driver of internationalization and global interconnection between countries and individuals.
 Gerdes also plans to actively participate in shaping tomorrow's e-commerce.
 "We want to ensure that everybody can use the amount of freedom provided by the web safely and as comfortably as possible", Gerdes says.